-- Management plans and management rules can be used to manage groundwater resources equitably and sustainably where there is a risk to the resource.
+- Statutory Management plans and local management plans can be used to manage groundwater resources equitably and sustainably where there is a risk to the resource.

 - Monitoring and metering is used to track groundwater use.
 The water levels in approximately 2500 observation bores across the state are regularly monitored to assist with responsible management of groundwater resources for long term sustainability.
 For more information visit the Water Measurement Information System website.